EDITED BY AMY CASSELL, WITH ADDITIONAL REPORTING BY ELAINE GLUSAC

 A rare land-based option in the pristine Galápagos Islands, this eco-lodge practices the sustainability it preaches.
 Guest rooms showcase local materials (lava stone, teak, bamboo), and solar power feeds the island’s electricity grid.
 Environmental bans on food imports have forged a clever kitchen that produces its own cheese, vinegar, and baking yeast, and serves Pikaia-grown coffee.
 There’s a good chance you’ll see a giant tortoise amble by outside during breakfast: After seeding the reclaimed cattle ranch with 12,000 endemic trees, the lodge established a reserve to protect the island’s unofficial mascot.
-Virtuoso amenities include airport transfers, marine activities, all meals, and a complimentary massage for two.
+Virtuoso amenities include breakfast daily and a complimentary massage for two.

 2. Dolphin Island – Fiji – Rooms: 4

 At Dolphin Island, meals are served wherever guests want – including on this pontoon.